 Employment practices liability insurance can protect your business against claims of discrimination and wrongful termination (among many other employment-related suits.)
 Any prospective, current, or past employee can bring a lawsuit against your business, and many small businesses can’t afford to pay the high costs of defending themselves legally.
 Whether or not the claim is true or valid, the price tag of a lawsuit can be exorbitant.
 And that’s where employment practices liability can help.
-EPLI helps to give you the resources you need to defend your business against a lawsuit or pay for a claim.
+EPLI helps to give you the resources you need to defend your business against a lawsuit.

 If you have general liability insurance, you may think you’re good to go.
 But the truth is that general liability typically does not protect against employment claims.
 Having EPLI allows small businesses to manage and transfer their employment-related risks so that they’re not shouldering it all on their own.